luhsra/sratic/README.md

 In this example, the element A, will end up with three child objects [`B`, `D`, `C`], in that order.
-Please be aware, that you should always use `deref()` when iterating over childrend, and that the order of children that are soley attached by `parent:` have a random order.
+Please be aware, that you should always use `deref()` when iterating over children, and that the order of children that are solely attached by `parent:` have a random order.

 ## Menu Generation ##